 - 1. Understand how the human body extracts and utilizes nutrients from foods for growth and maintenance of health. - 2.
-Analyze patterns of dietary intake and determine how quantity, quality, and timing of meals influences energy balance and adiposity. - Evaluate whether and how information about genes, metabolites, proteins, and other "omics" measures, along with phenotypes and environments, can be used to create a personalized nutrition plan. - 4.
+Analyze patterns of dietary intake and determine how quantity, quality, and timing of meals influences energy balance and adiposity. - 3.
 Apply knowledge of metabolism and nutritional biochemistry to interpreting the validity of nutrition information.